 The Upward Bound Math/Science Regional Center for Science and Mathematics at the University of Delaware, housed within the Academic Services Center, is designed to serve 40 eligible high school students who are U.S. citizens or permanent residents.
 Students who have completed the 9th grade, from Delaware, Maryland, and Pennsylvania, are invited to participate in this residential summer program, and continue with monthly workshops during the academic year.
 Participants live on the University of Delaware campus for six weeks, studying various topics in science, mathematics, composition and Latin.
-This program is free of cost to eligible applicants.
+This program is funded by the federal government for students who are from low income or first-generation college backgrounds, and is free of cost to eligible applicants.
 Call (302) 831-6373 for more information.